Coating Technologies

 Equipment and Services

 The group owns several coating machines and has access to state-of-the-art characterization equipment.
 The coatings are fabricated mainly by plasma-based deposition techniques such as conventional magnetron sputtering, or ionized physical vapor deposition processes such as high-impulse magnetron sputtering (HiPIMS).
-The transfer from lab to applications is made possible through the use of both medium scale industrial coating machines as well as lab-scale UHV sputter deposition systems.
+These processes enable unprecedented control of the properties of the thin films.
 A comprehensive infrastructure for high-throughput combinatorial experiments furthermore accelerates the development of new thin film materials.
 The group provides coating and analytical services in combination with research activities for internal and external academic partners as well as for industrial partners.
 You will find more information about the equipment and services of the group here.

 NEWS